 - Add onion mixture and whole cashews to carrots and chicken stock, and blend until smooth with an immersion blender.
-You can also use a food processor or stand up blender but in this case puree in small batches to avoid burning yourself with hot soup.
+You can also use a food processor or stand up blender, but in this case puree in small batches to avoid burning yourself with hot soup.

 - Adjust seasoning with salt and lemon juice, spoon into bowls, top with optional cultured dairy and serve.

 NOTES: This soup could easily be GAPS friendly by using coconut oil and not adding cream to finish.
 If you like a creamier soup, be sure to include the cashews for a non-dairy creaminess.
 Serve with a green salad with homemade dressing.
-If grains are on your menu, this soup is also satisfying served over a scoop of rice or quinoa or served with crusty sourdough and butter.
+If grains are on your menu, this soup is also satisfying served over a scoop of rice or quinoa, or with crusty sourdough and butter.

 **Raw nuts contain enzyme inhibitors and phytic acid that act as anti-nutrients in the body.
 Because of their delicate oils, nuts should also not be heated to high temperatures in the case of roasting.
 Instead, soak your nuts over-night and then dry in a dehydrator or warm oven.
-For more instructions on preparing nuts properly, read this post from Nourished Magazine.

 *Always use homemade broth over store bought.
 You can prepare this with very little effort and store in the freezer for future use.